Readability in UX/UI Design

 © Aelaschool, Fair Use

 The clarity of individual characters is crucial.
-Factors like x-height, kerning, weight and the presence of serifs or sans serif fonts typically determine this clarity.
-These elements make up the design of the typeface and the shape of the glyphs, which are essential for users to distinguish one letter from another.
+Factors like x-height, kerning, weight and the presence of serifs or sans serif fonts are what typically determine how clear things are.
+These elements make up the design of the typeface and the shape of the glyphs—things that are essential for users to make out one letter from another.

 Author, Assistant Professor and Designer, Mia Cinelli explains crucial points about typography in this video: